brainstormforce/astra-bulk-edit/README.md

 ## Changelog ##

 ### 1.2.5 ###
-- Improvement: Hardened the security and accesebility of plugin.
+- Improvement: Hardened the security and accessibility of plugin.

 ### 1.2.4 ###
 - Fix: Undefined astra_get_option function call when Astra theme is inactive.